Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 As opposed to the encodings of the other two distance-based measures, elements of the given knowledge base $\kb$ do not require an index in the encoding of $\ihdalal$.
 Thus, instead of representing $\varFor \in \kb$ in combination with an index $i$ as \texttt{kbMember(}$\varFor$\texttt{,}$i$\texttt{)}, we simply use \texttt{kbMember(}$\varFor$\texttt{)} (ADH1), like we saw previously in the encodings of $\icont$, $\iforget$, and $\ihs$.

-Because of the characterization of $\ihdalal$ as the minimal number of formulas that need to be removed from $\kb$ to make it consistent, we do not need to include the calculation of the Dalal distance in $\phit$.
-Instead, we can directly minimize the number of formulas in $\kb$ which are evaluated to $f$.
-To achieve this, we first define a rule that extracts the truth values of those formulas which are elements of $\kb$:
+The objective is to minimize the number of formulas in $\kb$ which are evaluated to $f$.
+To achieve this, we first define a rule that extracts the truth values of those formulas which are elements of $\kb$.

-Now we can find the minimal number of formulas which are evaluated to $f$---i.e., the minimal number of formulas which need to be removed in order to make $\kb$ consistent---by using the following minimize statement:
+Now we can minimize the number of formulas which are evaluated to $f$---i.e., we minimize the number of formulas which need to be removed in order to make $\kb$ consistent.